B&F Compendium of Jewish Genealogy

 Each resource listed has two links that can be clicked:

 The first link, under the Resource column, is a link to the resource itself.
-This will take you away from the encyclopedia and will load the resource.
+This will take you away from the compendium and will load the resource.

-For more detailed information on this encyclopedia, see the posts about it below.
+For more detailed information on this compendium, see the posts about it below.
 The most recent post is at the top.

 Bad places for snails, and the ephemerality of the Internet

-A year on from introducing the B&F Encyclopedia of Jewish Genealogy
+A year on from introducing the B&F Compendium of Jewish Genealogy

 How you can help